 INFRINGEMENT FINE (IN EURO).
-Boat and racing gear too late in pits 420 € Registration after specified time 420 € Not present at drivers meeting roll call 840 € Not respecting dress code 135 € Not maintaining or leaving a clean paddock area 300 € Missing compulsory functions 1000 € Not respecting exit lane decision O.O.D./UIM Comm.
+Boat and racing gear too late in pits 420 € 420 € Registration after specified time 840 € Not present at drivers meeting roll call Not respecting dress code 135 € 300 € Not maintaining or leaving a clean paddock area 1000 € Missing compulsory functions Not respecting exit lane 1 yel or 200€ decision O.O.D./UIM Comm.
 1 yel or 200€ Not respecting entrance lane decision O.O.D./UIM Comm.
-1 yel or 200€ Radio man not at timing control 420 € Radio man not at timing control Not lining up in 20 seconds 420 € 340 € 9 Not lining up in 20 seconds 340 € Not lining up in 20 seconds Not in correct position on parade lap 340 € End of the grid Not lining up in 20 seconds Not in correct position on parade lap Destroying first buoy 340 € End of the grid 600 € Not lining up in 20 seconds Not in correct position on parade lap Destroying first buoy Destroying second buoy 340 € End of the grid 600 € 600 € Not lining up in 20 seconds Not in correct position on parade lap Destroying first buoy Destroying second buoy Destroying first buoy during the race 340 € End of the grid 600 € 600 € 1 lap and 600€ Not lining up in 20 seconds Not in correct position on parade lap Destroying first buoy Destroying second buoy Destroying first buoy during the race Destroying second buoy during the race 340 € End of the grid 600 € 600 € 1 lap and 600 € disq. and 600 €

-Dangerous driving 1 or 2 yellow Extremely dangerous/dirty driving red card Driver refusing to be weighed separately 405€ Not using red/yellow light system in boat 420 € Taking outside assistance disq Responsible for stopping the race disq Taking technicians on boat (not applicable to the race winner) 340 € Noise / silencer violation 510 € Bringing own fuel to race venue 840 € Not respecting instructions of UIM Comm / and or Officials 200 € Not connecting fuel pump lanyard to life jacket 1000€ Closed valve of airbag system : 1500 € No closing safety belts during time trials, free practice and the race : 5000€ Taping the deck plate during practice, time trials and race 1500 € Not connecting roll-over switch 1500 € Top 3 finishers not reaching podium within 15 minutes after end of the race 2000€ No testing on the race course 7 days prior to the race for any race team.
-The only exception for any boat to be on the race course would be the 2 seater, or a boat for TV or promotion publicity, but not times will be taken, nor changing of propellers.
-3000€
+Radio man not at timing control 420 € 340 € Not lining up in 20 seconds Not in correct position on parade lap End of the grid 600€ Destroying first buoy Destroying second buoy 600€ Destroying first buoy during the race 1 lap and 600€ Destroying second buoy during the race disq. and 600€ Overtaking under yellow flag 1 lap In pit during yellow flag last position Not in correct position under yellow flag 1 lap Dangerous driving 1 or 2 yellow Extremely dangerous/dirty driving red card Driver refusing to be weighed separately 405€ 420 € Not using red/yellow light system in boat Taking outside assistance disq Responsible for stopping the race disa Taking technicians on boat (not applicable to the race winner) 340 € Noise / silencer violation 510 € Bringing own fuel to race venue 840 € Not respecting instructions of UIM Comm / and or Officials 200 € 1000€ Not connecting fuel pump lanyard to life jacket 1500 € Closed valve of airbag system: No closing safety belts during time trials, free practice and the race : 5000€ Taping the deck plate during practice, time trials and race 1500 € 1500€ Not connecting roll-over switch 2000€ Top 3 finishers not reaching podium within 15 minutes after end of the race No testing on the race course 7 days prior to the race for any race team.
+3000€ The only exception for any boat to be on the race course would be the 2 seater, or a boat for TV or promotion publicity, but not times will be taken, nor changing of propellers.

-Jumping the gun:

-Commissioners shall notify the team of the jumping of the gun infringement within 5 laps from the start of the race and then the driver must go back to the last position immediately
+Jumping the gun: Commissioners shall notify the team of the jumping of the gun infringement within 5 laps from the start of the race and then the driver must go back to the last position immediately.

-Non respect of rules whilst overlapping: the radio man will be show a yellow card - if his boat is still not out of the way, the red card will be shown and his boat will be disqualified.
+Non respect of rules whilst overlapping: the radio man will be show a yellow card - if his/her boat is still not out of the way, the red card will be shown and his/her boat will be disqualified.
 A black flag will be given to any boat not obeying the instructions of the sports commissioner or the OOD.

 The Daily Management Committee may decide to apply a "drive-through" immediate-penalty in cases that carry a 1 lap penalty.
 The driver will exit the race course at the exit lane and reduce speed to safely proceed to the start pontoon.
 The pontoon marshall will give the signal to safely re-enter the race through the entrance.
 This will be announced in the advance programme and/or the driver's meeting.
 The drive-through penalty can only be taken under Green Flag conditions.
-This will be communicated from the Commissioner to the driver via his radio person and a board flashing the drivers boat number.
+This will be communicated from the Commissioner to the driver via his/her radio person and a board flashing the drivers boat number.
 The driver must complete the drive through penalty within three green flag laps of the announcement.
-He must leave the course at the pit entrance buoy and enter the race course at least at the back of the field maintaining 4000 r.p.m. during the penalty lap under the green flag.
+He/she must leave the course at the pit entrance buoy and enter the race course at least at the back of the field maintaining 4000 r.p.m. during the penalty lap under the green flag.
 Failing to comply will result in disqualification for the race.